 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

-While Ethiopia offers a number of opportunities, the market also has challenges.
+While Ethiopia offers several opportunities, the market also has challenges.
 The government is engaged in a gradual process of economic reform and liberalization, and the state remains heavily involved in most economic sectors.
 The Government of Ethiopia (GOE) retains control over the utilities sector, and prohibits foreign ownership of banking, insurance, and financial services.
 State-owned enterprises (SOEs) dominate the economic landscape, reducing room for the private sector to flourish.
-SOEs actively encourage joint venture and equity partnerships with foreign companies.

-The Ethiopian economy has grown at a rapid pace over the past decade, but the economy remains constrained by foreign exchange scarcity, as well as vulnerable to periodic droughts and commodity price volatility that impacts the demand and price of Ethiopia’s primary export commodities.
+The Ethiopian economy has grown at a rapid pace over past decade until 1029, but in addition to foreign exchange scarcities, the economy remains vulnerable to periodic droughts and commodity price volatility that impacts the demand and price of Ethiopia’s primary export commodities.
 The price of coffee, one-third of Ethiopia’s exports, has a pronounced impact on Ethiopia’s export earnings.

 Government procedures and paperwork are usually bureaucratic and time-consuming, although some improvements have been made in recent years.
 The World Economic Forum (WEF) has identified burdensome customs administrative procedures, the high cost of logistics, and access to credit and foreign exchange as major challenges to small and medium-sized enterprises (SMEs) in Ethiopia.
 While the customs clearance process is still very slow, the GOE is committed to improving its Ease of Doing Business (EODB).